peplin/arduino.mk/README.md

 A blog post on the addition of chipKIT support: http://christopherpeplin.com/2011/12/chipkit-arduino-makefile/

-This Makefile current does *not* support Arduino 1.0.
-It shouldn't take too long to update, however - pull requests are welcome!
+This Makefile current requires either Arduino 1.0 or MPIDE 0023.

 ## chipKIT Support